 When it arrived in my mailbox a couple weeks ago, I was excited to see that the most recent issue of Cruising World magazine features an article I wrote after surveying a bunch of fellow sailors: The Sea Gypsy’s Conundrum.
 One of the big organizational hassles for offshore sailors is what to do about a permanent address and about receiving mail while voyaging.

 In the same issue, I have another double-page spread photo!
-“Ote’a Dance Practice on the Wharf” is a shot we took last year during the sunset practice of a traditional Tahitian dance troupe on an atoll in the Tuamotu archipelago of French Polynesia.
-They were getting ready for their annual competition and rehearsed their steps right there on the wharf next to where we were moored with CELESTE.
+“Ote’a Dance Practice on the Wharf” is a shot taken last year during the sunset practice of a traditional Tahitian dance troupe on an atoll in the Tuamotu archipelago of French Polynesia.
+They were getting ready for their annual competition and rehearsed their steps right there on the wharf next to where CELESTE was moored.
 It was so much fun to see them get better and better and then finally to see them compete.
 You’ll have to read the piece I wrote to go with the photo to find out if they won! 😉

 I can’t publish the shot on Gone Floatabout, but here’s one from the actual night of the competition!